wangshaocong92/develop/doc/doc/cla.md

 1.  $M$ is left divisible by $r$.
 Write $\hat{M} = r \cdot {\hat{M}}^{\prime}$.
 2. With respect to its induced factorization, ${\hat{M}}^{\prime}$ is weakly left divisible by $N$.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-13-Composition-Restricted-Case "Definition 2.13 Composition - Restricted Case"){.headerlink}Definition 2.13 Composition - Restricted Case {#Definition-2-13-Composition-Restricted-Case style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-2-13-Composition-Restricted-Case "Definition 2.13 Composition - Restricted Case")Definition 2.13 Composition - Restricted Case

 The idea of admissibility is that the composition $A \circ B$ of layouts will entail "dividing $B$ along the modes of $A$".
 More preciously, we have the following: